-We will create three acres of new public realm along the route of the River Thames at seven different locations.
+We are creating three acres of new public realm along the route of the River Thames at seven different locations.
 Parts of the new spaces at Victoria and Chelsea Embankments and at King Edward Memorial Park will be ‘floodable’ at high tides, giving Londoners the first opportunity of its kind to dip their toe in what will be a cleaner River Thames.

-We will also be opening up sections of the Thames Path currently closed to the public, and making improvements to the existing route where we can.
+We are also opening up sections of the Thames Path currently closed to the public, and making improvements to the existing route where we can.